EkthaReddy/RISC-V-Single-Cycle-Processor/README.md

 Follow the same data path till store word. additionals are

-- Perform substraction operation on SrcA and SrcB, if the result gives us zerothen add zero flag to show the results are obtained for beq instructions.
+- Perform substraction operation on SrcA and SrcB, if the result gives us zero then add zero flag to show the results are obtained for beq instructions.
 - ResultSrc and RD is disabled.
 - Calcualte the Target Address
   PCTarget = PC input + ImmExt
-  the PCTarget is fed into the Program Counter by using multipler which
+  the PCTarget is fed into the Program Counter by using multipler.